Sonotsugipaa/xorinator/README.md

 Skip platform-dependent permission checks.

-A possible use case on a Unix-like system is when the user attempts to write to a file, owned by said user but having permission mode `0000`: the system does not actually prevent the user from writing to it, but the file metadata *hints* that the file should not be written to.
+A possible use case on a Linux system is when the root user attempts to write to a file, owned by said user but having permission mode `0000`: the system does not actually prevent the root user from writing to it, but the file metadata *hints* that the file should not be written to.

 Using the `--force` option does not grant access to files owned by other users on any system.